top of page

 • Construction debris in new homes

-Debris and grease buildup are common causes of slow drainage and backups, especially in older homes or those with heavy use.
+• Debris and grease buildup causes slow drainage and backups, especially in older homes or those with heavy use.
 Everyday items like wipes, hygiene products, and cooking grease can restrict flow and lead to clogs over time.
-Tree roots are another major culprit — they seek out moisture and can penetrate even the smallest pipe cracks, causing blockages and structural damage.

-With a professional sewer scope inspection from Trinity Home Inspections, you can catch these issues early, avoid major repairs, and buy or maintain your home with confidence.
+With a professional sewer line inspection from Trinity Home Inspections, you can catch these issues early, avoid major repairs, and buy or maintain your home with confidence.
 Let us bring peace of mind beneath the surface.

 Sewer Scope Inspections Mobile, Alabama